knewplay/course-vex-vrc-in-c/outline.md

 Slide 2: Brief C history

-* C programming language, developed in the 1970s by Dennis Ritchie, has left an indelible mark on the world of computing.
+* C programming language, developed in the 1970s by Dennis Ritchie, has left an permanent mark on the world of computing.
 * C is still relevant today because it forms the basis for many other languages and is widely used in system programming, embedded systems, and low-level development.
 * Notable software like the Linux kernel, Python's CPython interpreter, and various operating systems are written in C, underscoring its significance.